 The uranium-lead method is more reliable if you measure the specific isotopes of lead and uranium.
 (This can be accomplished using a mass spectrometer—a device that ionizes the atoms and then shoots them through an electric or magnetic field to sort them by mass.)
 The decay chain of uranium-238 culminates with lead-206, while the decay chain of uranium-235 ends with lead-207.
 So, you can compare the ratio of lead-206 to uranium-238 to calculate the age of the crystal, and you can also calculate the crystal’s age by comparing the ratio of lead-207 to uranium-235.
 If you get the same answer from both calculations, you can be pretty confident that you’ve determined the true age of the crystal.

 Radiometric dating is useful in geology, paleontology, and other sciences, as we’ll see in later chapters.
 All radiometric dating techniques have their limitations, however.
-The methods, accuracy, and limitations of radiometric dating will be further discussed in chapter 9.
+The methods, accuracy, and limitations of radiometric dating will be further discussed in chapters 9 and 10.